ChittojiMuraliSreeKrishna/Front_End_codes/10-Projects/README.md

-this is just a random challenge from youtube guy
+just a challenge from random youtube guy